tomasherceg/dotvvm-docs/Controls/bootstrap/Tooltip/sample1/sample.md

 ### Sample 1: Tooltip Usage

-The Tooltip control has `Title` property that is holding text used in pop-up box similar to Bootstrap usage.
+The Tooltip control has the `Title` property which holds the text used in the Tooltip.

-Position of tooltip can be changed with `Position` property.
+The position of the tooltip can be set using the `Position` property.